MohdRas/docker-basics/README.md

     - COPY . /home/app
         - It runs on HOST machine.
         - copy CURRENT FOLDER . to VIRTUAL FOLDER /home/app
+        - CURRENT FOLDER is the folder containing the Dockerfile.txt.
     - CMD ["node", "/home/app/server.js']
         - ONLY ONE entrypoint comment.
         - start the app with "node server.js".